BLOG

 Skilled Trades

 Denmark's green infrastructure expansion is creating a significant shortage of certified tradespeople, prompting government action through immigration policy and vocational training investment.
-Skilled trades are now officially recognised as shortage occupations, enabling faster recruitment of international talent.
+Skilled trades are now officially recognised as shortage occupations on SIRI's Positive List, enabling faster recruitment of international talent.

 Construction and energy infrastructure projects are heavily impacted by workforce gaps, with delays and rising costs highlighting the urgency.
 Industry demand continues to outpace the available skilled labour supply.

-Efforts to modernise vocational education and expand apprenticeship programs are underway, but organisations must also invest in internal training and workforce development to meet immediate demand.
+Efforts to modernise vocational education and expand apprenticeship programs are underway, but organisations must also invest in internal training and workforce development to meet immediate demand across offshore wind, district heating, and industrial maintenance projects.

 Key Sub-skills